Advertisement

 Can I listen to Santa Rosa Fire Department?

-Why did Sonoma County encrypt police radios?
+Could Sonoma County encrypt police radios in the future?